 of the Gorgon Medusa), and a head of Pan at each corner.

-See photos of the sarcophagus on the Gorgon Medusa page.
+See photos of the sarcophagus in Medusa part 5.

 In the courtyard of the Istanbul Archaeological Museum.
 Inv.
 No. 513.